abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <img src="/images/img-1.jpg" width="342" height="293">

-The [SparkPageRank.scala](/SparkPageRank.scala?raw=true "SparkPageRank") code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs and Spark's Scala based functional API.
+The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs and Spark's Scala based functional API.
 In a previous article I have described the steps required to setup the project in Scala IDE for Eclipse and run the code on Hortonworks 2.5 Sandbox.
 Here are shall take a deep dive into how the algorithm works and try to uncover its implementation detail and how it actually runs.

 ## Contents:
 - How the Algorith Works